delveccj/Lab-Final/LabFinalDryRun.md

       run: |
         docker push delveccj/dry-run:latest
 ```
 Critically, you now need to head over to github.com, go to that repo, and add the action repository secret so that GitHub may push to Docker.
-Remember that Dockerhub key you create - this is where you paste it.
+Remember that Dockerhub key you created - this is where you paste it.
 You need to add the docker connectivity like so:

 ![My Diagram1](secrets.png)